borisdj/borisdj.github.io/_posts/2022-08-15-revolution-of-money.md

 -- Regarding credits and loans / borrowing, nominal interest rate would be low but effective one would be nominal + that 2.5%.
 So credit for House could have nominal rate of 1.5% (4% effective).
 While investments in business, bearing more risk, would have higher rate of return or probably some share of company.<br>
 Historic data: US interest rates in the last [200 years](https://advisor.visualcapitalist.com/us-interest-rates/) and 30 year mortgage from [1971-2022](https://themortgagereports.com/61853/30-year-mortgage-rates-chart).

-Bitcoin Monetary Inflation [chart source](https://bashco.github.io/) (declines geometrically to asymptotic maximum of 21 million)
+Bitcoin Monetary Inflation [chart source](https://bashco.github.io/)<br>
+(declines geometrically to asymptotic max of 21 mil. - [more precisely](https://academy.bit2me.com/en/cuantos-bitcoins-pueden-haber/) 20.999.999,9993)
 ![Btc Monetary Inflation](https://raw.githubusercontent.com/borisdj/borisdj.github.io/master/assets/images/revolution-of-money/btc-monetary-inflation.png)<br>

 #### PoW (Proof Of Work - Mining) vs PoS (Proof Of Stake) [[ToC](#toc)]